 Deep fry the rings a few at a time for 2 to 3 minutes, or until they become golden brown.
 Drain the onion rings onto a basket lined with kitchen towels.

 Serve with your favorite sauce and accompaniments.
 Enjoy!

 Commonly Asked Questions

-With its crispy exterior and tender insides, onion rings really are crave-worthy.
-And the best thing about these panko onion rings, they start every meal off right with savory flavors.
-Plus, they're incredibly easy to make at home!
-No need to go out to bite on these crunchy snacks.
-Learn how to make panko onion rings with our quick and easy recipe.
-Make some at home and share with your family!
+With their crispy exterior and tender insides, these onion rings really are crave-worthy.
+They’re also incredibly easy to make at home.
+No need to go out for a bite of these crunchy snacks.
+Make some at home and enjoy them with the family!